 What do we do?

 Remember the design thinking workshop in the second class?
 It's important that you gain empathy and understand needs of your target users by observing and talking to them.
-In this assignment, you will observe and interview at least three
+In this assignment, you will observe and interview at least three potential target users

-potential target users or domain experts.
+.
 Please make sure you meet with people who are experiencing the problem you are tackling.
 Also, include at least one extreme user

 , who is experiencing non-average constraints and situations.
 Preparing for an interview